cfinke/Halftone/README.md

 ![](examples/abe-100.png)

 The carved result of running Halftone on the above image at a resolution of 100.
+This carve used a 1/16" bit, so any holes smaller than that were skipped.

 ![](examples/abe-100-carved.jpg)